Access & Borrowing

 From BLC Member Institutions

-Visitor Policies & Consortium Cards
+Visitor Policies & BLC Cards

 Visitor access and borrowing privileges are variable as a result of the ongoing COVID-19 pandemic.
 Please be sure to check individual library websites in advance of any visit.